Is Cotton Really the Most Toxic and Least Sustainable Fabric?

 Is 100% cotton non toxic and is cotton durable?

-- For most people, 100% cotton from reputable mills is non-toxic and skin-friendly, especially if it is certified (for example to OEKO-TEX or similar standards).
-Cotton fibers have good strength in dry conditions, so cotton clothing can be very durable if the fabric weight, yarn quality and construction are chosen well.
+For most people, 100% cotton from reputable mills is non-toxic and skin-friendly, especially if it is certified (for example OEKO-TEX or similar standards).
+Cotton fibers have good strength in dry conditions, so cotton clothing can be very durable if the fabric weight, yarn quality, and construction are chosen well.
 The main weaknesses are abrasion when wet, shrinking without pre-shrinking, and slower drying compared with synthetics.

 Conclusion

-If you are sourcing custom golf or fishing apparel, Qiandao Apparel Factory can help you choose the right cotton or cotton-blend fabric for your next collection – from classic piqué golf polos to lightweight fishing shirts.
+If you are sourcing custom golf or fishing apparel, Qiandao Apparel Factory can help you choose the right cotton or cotton-blend fabric for your next collection—from classic piqué golf polos to lightweight fishing shirts—based on comfort targets, wash durability, and export-market compliance.

 Share this Article